-Hello, look here!
-This is FIREPEGS player.
 FIREPEGS is a toy and the game of challenges, which lets you play with the fundamental relations defining this world: space, time and causality.
 Yes, really.
-And it's a sequel to MAKE THEM MAD, where I was playing with the little girl, called TLG, and the toy pegboards.
+And it's a sequel to MAKE THEM MAD, where I was playing with the little girl called TLG and the toy pegboards.

-MAKE THEM MAD began as a next hole finding business.
-I plugged a peg into a hole on my board, next to the hole, which I filled before, following some secret plan.
+MAKE THEM MAD began as a next-hole-finding business.
+I would plug a peg into a hole on my board, next to the hole, which I filled before, following some secret plan.
 Then I waited for TLG's neural network to fire at the matching hole on her board.
 Then I plugged the next peg and waited again.
-So I spent some 100 hours waiting, watching and thinking about this toy, revealing the pegs next to a previously revealed peg through the timing links.
+So I spent some 100 hours waiting, watching and thinking about a better toy revealing the pegs next to a previously revealed peg through the timing links.